-- Unless otherwise specified, any reserved, unspecified, or unassigned values in enumerations or other numeric ranges are reserved for future definition by the DMTF. - 30 Unless otherwise specified, field values marked as Reserved shall be written as zero (0), ignored when read, not modified and not interpreted as an error if not zero, and used in transcript hash calculations as is.
+- Unless otherwise specified, any reserved, unspecified, or unassigned values in enumerations or other numeric ranges are reserved for future definition by the DMTF. - 30 Unless otherwise specified, reserved numeric and bit fields shall be written as zero (0) and ignored when read.